awslabs/dynamic-training-with-apache-mxnet-on-aws/README.md

 so if you need to access a worker, you do this from the master.

 ### Shared File System
-Also, all of the nodes need access to the dataset through a shared file system.
+Training cluster nodes access the training dataset using a shared file system.

 ### MXNet Dynamic Training Package
 Use pip to install the package, or build the package from source.